Cacti/documentation/Install-Under-CentOS_LAMP.md

 ### Security Enhanced Linux (SELinux)

-If you are having issues to access the web page, disable SELinux temporarily to prove that the issues come from the SELinux policy.
-It is NOT recommended to disable SELinux permanently.
+If you are having issues accessing the web page, disable SELinux temporarily to prove that the issues come from the SELinux policy.
+Do not disable SELinux permanently.

 [CentOS](https:////wiki.centos.org/es/HowTos/SELinux) has a lot of documentation on how to make your SELinux policy right.